About the project

 This project focusses on port infrastructure, including the wharf, breakwater and harbour.

-It will also consider functional infrastructure like the roll-on, roll-off ramp, sheds and storage, amenities, and equipment such as containers and trailers.
+It also considers functional infrastructure like the roll-on, roll-off ramp, sheds and storage, amenities, and equipment such as containers and trailers.

 • Port operations